 My claim has been accepted, but my insurer has offered to settle my claim.
 Can I settle my accepted claim?

 Yes.
-On an accepted claim, you can enter into a claims disposition agreement (CDA), a legal agreement where in return for an agreed-upon amount of money, you give up your right to the following:
+On an accepted claim, you can enter into a claims disposition agreement (CDA), a legal agreement in which, in return for an agreed-upon amount of money, you give up your right to the following:

 - Present and future time-loss benefits